-- 1) Increased emphasis on outcome analysis and improvement. - a) Clinical Programs are required to assess at least 100 day and one year survival, and to compare one year survival to national or international outcome data.
+- 1) Increased emphasis on outcome analysis and improvement. - a) Clinical Programs are required to assess at least 30 day,100 day, and one year survival, and to compare one year survival to national or international outcome data.
 For US programs, at a minimum, the one year survival should be within the expected range as defined for that program by the CIBMTR Transplant Center-Specific Outcome Data.
-Corrective action plans will be expected if these outcomes are not achieved. - b) Clinical Programs must regularly assess allogeneic transplant recipients for evidence of acute and chronic graft versus host disease according to an established grading scale, and actively evaluate patients for post-transplant late effects. - c) Clinical Programs must also regularly assess central venous catheter infections. - 2) Reporting of autologous transplant results is now recommended. - 3) New requirements were added for pharmacists and physicians-in-training who are involved in the care of hematopoietic cell therapy patients. - 4) Continuing education minimum requirements have been specifically defined as ten hours per year in topics related to hematopoietic cell therapies.
+Corrective action plans will be expected if these outcomes are not achieved. - b) Clinical Programs must regularly assess allogeneic transplant recipients for evidence of acute and chronic graft versus host disease according to an established grading scale, and actively evaluate patients for post-transplant late effects. - c) Clinical Programs must also regularly assess central venous catheter infections. - 2) Reporting of autologous transplant results is now recommended. - 3) New requirements were added for pharmacists and physicians-in-training who are involved in the care of hematopoietic cell therapy patients. - 4) Continuing education minimum requirements have been specifically defined as ten hours per year in topics related to hematopoietic cell therapies. - 5) Requirements specific to immune effector cells used to modulate an immune response were added as interim standards.

-These Standards are effective June 1, 2015.
+These Standards (Version 6.0) are effective June 1, 2015.
 All accredited programs and facilities are expected to be in compliance with these Standards by that date.